natashamcintyre/thermostatchallenge/ReadME.md

 So that I save money
 I want the power saving mode to have a max temp of 25

+As a user
+So that I don't overheat
+I want the maximum temperature to be 32

 Class     |    Properties  |  Methods
 -|-|-|
 Thermostat | powersave, temperature, min, max | set_temperature, up, down